 You can also use a mixture of crayon shaving to create multicolor designs, and it is easy to find collections of over 100 colors.

-- CRAYOLA CRAYON SET: 152 classic crayons in a durable Crayon Storage Caddy.
+- CRAYOLA CRAYON CADDY: Choose from 152 unique crayons, housed in a fun Crayon Storage Caddy.

-- DOUBLE WRAPPED & DURABLE: These kids’ art tools are double wrapped for extra strength
+- DOUBLE WRAPPED & DURABLE: These kids crayons are double wrapped for extra strength and long lasting durability.

 What You Need to Use Crayons for Wax Seals